 Going paperless implies that enterprises or governments will begin to reduce, if not totally eliminate, the use of paper documents in their business operations and will instead rely entirely on digital documents.

-Because not all businesses can go entirely paperless for a variety of reasons, as we shall see in this article, these businesses that must still rely on paper are referred to as “paper lite” offices or fewer paper offices.
+Because not all businesses can go entirely paperless for a variety of reasons, as we shall see in this article, these businesses that must still rely on paper are referred to as “paper lite” offices or fewer paper offices and implemented PO best practices.

 The digitization of papers is the first step toward a paperless environment.
 Depending on the size of your document stack (the number of documents), this project might be difficult and time-consuming.
 However, after the documents have been digitized, companies may begin to use the potential of a digitally structured environment with document-centric automated procedures.